 Can we have other animals?

 We are in favor of foster homes having other pets, as this allows our service dogs to have exposure to other animals.
 Your pet(s) must accept the service dog in your home, however, and if you have a pet that is dog-aggressive we will not be able to place a dog with you.
 If your pet(s) is not experienced around other dogs or you aren’t sure how your other animals will react, we would be happy to set up an appointment with you for temperament testing.

 Are the dogs allowed in public places like other service dogs?

-Each dog in our program receives a “Service Dog in Training” vest which enables volunteer fosterers to expose this future service dog to a variety of public environments and situations.
-You will always carry your Handler ID with you when you have the dog in public.
+Each dog in our program receives a “Service Dog in Training” vest which enables volunteer fosterers to expose the service dog to a variety of public environments and situations.
+The dog must always be vested in public and the handler must always carry their ID card when they have the dog in public.

 Who takes care of the dog if I go out of town?

-Usually another volunteer or SDA will take care of your foster dog while you are on vacation.
+A volunteer or SDA staff member will take care of your foster dog while you are on vacation.

 Will I get to meet the individual who receives the dog I train?

-Yes, as a Volunteer Fosterer you will have the opportunity to meet the individual who receives the dog you trained.
-Applicants for service dogs complete three weeks of team training with their potential service dog followed by a graduation ceremony (held throughout the year).
-You will be invited to participate in the graduation, hand off the dog to its new partner, and celebrate reaching the goal of your foster dog graduating as a service dog.
+Yes, you will have the opportunity to meet the individual who receives the dog you foster.
+Approved applicants complete three weeks of team training at our campus with their service dog, followed by a graduation ceremony.
+You will be invited to attend the graduation and celebrate the milestone of your foster dog and their human graduating as a service dog team.